Brian-Zavala/dynamic-clock-vue-typescript/README.md

 - All times are based on the user's system clock
 - The component updates every second automatically
 - Gradient themes use CSS `linear-gradient()` for optimal performance
+- Component styles are scoped and won't interfere with your global styles

 ## License